ydcnanhe/sklearn-ekmeans/README.md

 `sklekmeans` provides batch and mini-batch implementations of the Equilibrium K-Means (EKMeans) clustering algorithm.
 The method introduces an equilibrium weighting scheme that can yield improved robustness on imbalanced datasets compared to standard k-means.
+The API is compatible with sklearn estimators.

 Features
 --------